Skip to content

 Hardhat Configuration File

 When setting up the hardhat.config.js file, we'll need to import a few plugins that we'll use throughout this guide.
-So to get started, we'll need the Hardhat Toolbox plugin, which conveniently bundles together the packages that we'll need later on for testing.
-We'll also need the Hardhat Etherscan plugin, which we'll use to verify our contracts.
-Both of these plugins can be installed with the following command:
+So to get started, we'll need the Hardhat Toolbox plugin, which conveniently bundles together Hardhat plugins that can be used to deploy and interact with contracts using Ethers, test contracts with Mocha and Chai, verify contracts with Etherscan, and more.
+You can run the following command to install the plugin:

 If you're curious about additional Hardhat plugins, here is a complete list of official Hardhat plugins.